GLAster/python_you_ge_downt/README.md

 a python file which used for downloading bilibili video.

-you should install the you-get tool first.
+you should install the you-get tool at first.